MonoTech01/Networking-Labs/Etherchannel/EtherchannelLab.md

 Performed the lab using the Adept-CBT platform.

 ## Mission
-Create a etherchannel bundle for a trunk link between Sw1 and Sw2.
+Create an etherchannel bundle for a trunk link between Sw1 and Sw2.

 ## Topology